MitchellJThomas/markdown-cv/index.md

 Facilitate team <a href="https://teamtopologies.com/">fast flow</a> and consistency created and maintained a team onboarding guide including a technology conventions process to accomodate constant evolution.

+Provide techincal guidance as a member of the <a href="https://opencybersecurityalliance.org/">Open Cybersecurity Alliance</a>  Technical Steering Committee and a contributor to the Reference Architecture Working Group.

 `2004 - 2009`